alteredverse/AV-Catalog-Parser-Demo/README.md

 ## 💡 Usage Guide
 Input a product catalog: The app takes a .pdf file containing product details.
 Generate common knowledge: The app extracts and formats the product information.
-Feed to Inworld AI API: The processed data is sent to the Inworld AI Studio API.
+Feed to ConvAI API: The processed data is sent to the ConvAI Studio API.